 Welcome to Year 6 with Mrs Ditchburn.

-Here is a little bit about what we will be learning in the Spring Term and the ways that you can support us!
+Here is a little bit about what we will be learning in the Summer Term and the ways that you can support us!

 |Subject Area||Learning||How you can help at home|

 |English||We will do most of our writing through our topics, Blood Heart and Gallery Rebels.
 In the first half term, the children will be writing a biography and information texts about the heart and circulatory system.
 Followed by a short story in the second half, using a picture for inspiration.
 There will also be Spelling and Grammar lessons to develop technical skills to apply in their writing.|| Talk about our topic.
 Any additional research will make them better writers!